 Christensen Arms Ridgeline

 For those looking for a rifle that they can use beyond the cornfields and swamps of the Midwest whitetail woods, the Ridgeline is one of the best on the market.
 This rifle features a carbon fiber composite stock that helps drop the weight to 6.8 pounds.
 That means you could take this one on a backcountry, out-of-state adventure hunting for bear or elk.
-The free floating 20-inch stainless barrel has a 1:16 rate of twist and features a radial muzzle brake.
-The match grade trigger is adjustable between 2.5-3.5 pounds.
+The free-floating 20-inch stainless barrel has a 1:16 rate of twist and features a radial muzzle brake.
+The match grade trigger is adjustable between 2.5 and 3.5 pounds.
 The bolt is twin lug and is spiral fluted with an M16-style extractor.
 This rifle has a 3+1 capacity and the receiver has an enlarged ejection port for better cycling.
 If you are looking for a high-grade hunting rifle that can be used for anything, the Christensen Arms Ridgeline is the way to go.

 Enjoy the outdoors?